dantewins/expounder/README.md

 ## Contributing

-Contributions are welcome!
-Please follow these steps to get started:

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/YourFeature`)
 3. Write tests for your changes